mikemattner/mikemattner.com/content/writing/two-years-of-change.md

 title: Two Years of Change
 date: 2021-12-18
 type: entry
+description:
-description: This has been a bit of a wild two years.
+  This has been a bit of a wild two years.
 Life disrupted and changed, friends lost.
 It has been hard to keep up with tech.
 tag:
   - Personal
 ---

 The last time I wrote anything for my personal site, it was the same old developer blog drivel: I've redesigned/redeveloped something again.
 But even then we were in month nine of the Covid 19 pandemic, and getting excited about tech was, let's say...really fucking difficult.

 We're approaching year two this coming March, and the anxiety levels are still high.
 A good portion of my pre-pandemic life involved some form of social interaction, whether that was in the office or outside of it, but I'm now inside my home and anxious about leaving.
 Sure, I started venturing out a bit in June of 2021, but the evolution of the virus, the refusal to vaccinate or take ANY mitigating measures brought me right back to the alert state I was in starting in March of 2020.

+<static-image src="blog/pattern.jpg" alt="Just a pattern" caption="Photo by Solen Feyissa on Unsplash" rounded></static-image>

-And that's not particularly different or special in terms of experience&mdash;so many others have had it much worse.
+What our family has been through is not particularly different or special in terms of experience&mdash;so many others have had it much worse.
 I kept my job in 2020, and eventually thrived a bit in it despite _all of this_.
 My wife and I have had the chance to get even closer than we were, we adopted a dog, lost an old friendly cat, and really found a way to live a little more slowly and for ourselves.
 I recognize how lucky we are.

 But what has made this so difficult have been the relationships and friendships disrupted or lost.
 The feeling of lost time (I keep saying a year ago, when I really mean three) and lost opportunities.
 There was this tradition I had been involved in for over a decade with an old group of friends involving a wine tasting around Christmas.
 I'd been one of the only members of that group that had _never_ missed it.
 I've now missed two while some others have continued the tradition (am I crazy for skipping that when the politics are so divergent amongst us? _You know what I mean there..._).